Nature's Influence in Healthcare

 ⁵Interior Landscape Plants for Indoor Air Pollution Abatement, 1989

 Sarah is an integral member of the interior design team at M+A. Dedicated to improving healthcare and senior living environments, she is passionate about creating a cohesive design for the end-users.
-When she isn't busy planning for her upcoming wedding, Sarah enjoys walking her dog and visiting different baseball stadiums around the country.
+Sarah enjoys walking her dog and visiting different baseball stadiums around the country.